 These regulations govern the Department's activities and services provided to abused and neglected children and young adults, and include the Bridge to Independence Program.

 These regulations govern membership in Nebraska's Veterans' Homes.
 The Department is responsible for the management and administration of Veterans' Homes.
 An independent board is responsible for the review of applications for membership in the Veterans' Homes.

 These regulations govern the state’s Youth Rehabilitation and Treatment Centers (YRTCs), including discipline and grievance procedures, communications, essential services, and parole and discharge.

 These regulations govern Medicaid home and community-based waiver services for persons with developmental disabilities.

 These regulations govern community-based services for persons with developmental disabilities.

-These regulations govern taxes levied against Intermediate Care Facilities for the Mentally Retarded (ICF/MR’s), as required by the ICF/MR Reimbursement Protection Act.
+These regulations govern taxes levied against Intermediate Care Facilities for the Developmental Disabled (ICF/DD’s), as required by the ICF/DD Reimbursement Protection Act.

 These regulations govern the administration of grant programs in the Homeless Assistance Program, including grants from the state Homeless Shelter Assistance Trust Fund and the federal Emergency Shelter Grant Program.